SunLife over 50 plan

 Generally, between one and four weeks is enough time to plan and hold a funeral.

-It’s important to bear in my mind that there’s no legal requirement to hold a funeral, especially to hold a funeral within a specific time frame.
+It’s important to bear in my mind that there’s no legal requirement to hold a funeral service prior to a cremation or burial, or any specific time frame to hold a memorial service afterwards.

 Continue reading this guide by award-winning life insurance broker, Reassured, to learn more…